ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

 ## Adding project (or global) custom commands

-An add-on can easily add a global custom command.
-People have made add-ons specifically to add just one global custom command.
+An add-on can easily add one or more project custom commands.
+People have made add-ons specifically to add just one project custom command.
 It seems like a waste, but it's not.
 It gives your custom command(s) a home, an issue queue, and an upgrade path.

 An example of a project that does lots of this is [`ddev-drupal-contrib`](https://github.com/ddev/ddev-drupal-contrib), which installs several specialized web custom commands, see [install.yaml](https://github.com/ddev/ddev-drupal-contrib/blob/b5c14f339d46cfd8f7631d3701f597bcd3eba6d9/install.yaml#L2-L11).